Nissan Z-car: Seventh generation: Nissan Z (RZ34)

 The seventh-generation Nissan Z was first hinted at in 2018, when Alfonso Albaisa, senior vice president for global design at Nissan, confirmed to Australian automotive magazine WhichCar that a successor to the Nissan 370Z was being developed.
 On March 19, 2020, Nissan filed a trademark for two new logos: one was its new corporate logo, while the other was a new version of the Z-car logo, further confirming the existence of a new Z-car.
 Then, on May 28, 2020, as part of its global restructuring plan, named "Nissan Next", Nissan's official YouTube channel released a one-minute, twelve-second video showcasing its updated vehicle lineup, including the new Z-car; this video also confirmed the claim that the new Z-car would have retro styling, with its overall shape and circular running lights referencing the 240Z.
 On September 15, 2020, Nissan revealed the prototype version called the "Nissan Z Proto".
-The prototype is 4382 mm long, which is 142 mm longer than the current Nissan Z car, the 370Z, and no wider.
-The production 2023 Nissan Z was revealed on August 17, 2021, in New York City.
-Debuting as a 2023 model, the Nissan Z is the brand's first Z car without a number in the model name (which in the past had reflected the displacement of the engine).
+The prototype was 4382 mm long, which was 142 mm longer than the 370Z, and no wider.
+The production 2023 model Nissan Z was revealed on August 17, 2021, in New York City.
+Debuting as a 2023 model, the Nissan Z was the brand's first Z car without a number in the model name (which in the past had reflected the displacement of the engine).
 On August 18, 2021, Nissan confirmed that the new Z would not carry the Z35 chassis code but instead the RZ34 chassis code.